n6ju/simple_shell/README.md

-eam project on simple shell by najira and danay
+team project on simple shell by najira and danay

                                                              SYNOPSIS